djj-jeffrey/laughing-octo-system/README.md

 # laughing-octo-system
-General purpose repository
+General purpose repository.

-The name was suggested by Githb, so why not?
+The name was suggested by Github, so why not?